 We are PCI-DSS compliant.
 If you purchase our products using a credit card, your card number, expiration date, CVS code, billing name, and billing address are transmitted directly to our credit card processor in order to process the transaction.
 Only the billing name, address, and last 4 digits of the card number are stored in our systems.

-The servers reside behind high-availability firewalls and signature-less and signature-based intrusion prevention systems.
-All network layers are scanned in real time to detect spyware, spam, viruses, worms, Trojans, Web-based exploits, and blended threats.
+The servers reside behind high-availability firewalls and are monitored using Amazon's proprietary systems for detection and prevention of various threats including denial of service, man in the middle, IP spoofing, port scanning, and packet sniffing.
 Automated network security audits are conducted to the standards and requirements of the SANS/FBI security test, the U.S. Department of Homeland Security's published recommendations and the Payment Card Industry Data Security Standard.

 All software on the server is kept current with the latest patches, updates, and service packs.
 To reduce the surface area exposed to attacks, the servers run only those software components that are mission critical, with all non-essential components and functions removed or disabled.